Gluten: Imitation meats

 Gluten, especially wheat gluten (seitan), is often the basis for imitation meats resembling beef, chicken, duck (see mock duck), fish and pork.
 When cooked in broth, gluten absorbs some of the surrounding liquid (including the flavor) and becomes firm to the bite.
 This use of gluten is a popular means of adding supplemental protein to many vegetarian diets.
 In home or restaurant cooking, wheat gluten is prepared from flour by kneading the flour under water, agglomerating the gluten into an elastic network known as a dough, and then washing out the starch.

 Other consumer products

 Gluten is often present in beer and soy sauce, and can be used as a stabilizing agent in more unexpected food products, such as ice cream and ketchup.
-Foods of this kind may therefore present problems for a small number of consumers because the hidden gluten constitutes a hazard for people with coeliac disease and gluten sensitivities.
+Foods of this kind may therefore present problems for a small number of consumers because the hidden gluten constitutes a hazard for people with celiac disease and gluten sensitivities.
 The protein content of some pet foods may also be enhanced by adding gluten.

 Gluten is also used in cosmetics, hair products and other dermatological preparations.

+Animal feed

+Wheat gluten is used both as a protein source and binding ingredient in pet foods.
+Wheat gluten imported from China adulterated with melamine used in pet foods was considered to have caused harm in many countries in 2007.